-The Embassy, Consulate General or Consulate will review your application and make a decision on whether or not to grant you a visa.
-To this end, it will check whether your application meets the legal requirements.
-Depending on the purpose of your trip, it can take up to three months to check your application.
-The Embassy, Consulate General or Consulate will contact you as soon as it has made a decision on your application.
-We hope you will understand that we do not offer appliation status tracking and are not able to answer any questions on the status of your application during this processing period.
-After that, enquiries are only answered if they are made by email by the applicant, his/her legal representative or another person authorised in writing by the applicant.
+The Embassy will contact you as soon as it has made a decision on your application.
+Please understand that we do not offer appliation status tracking and are not able to answer questions on the status of your application during the a.m. processing times.
+After that, enquiries are only answered if they are made by email by the applicant, his/her legal representative or by another person authorised in writing by the applicant.
 The Embassy cannot answer enquiries made over the phone.

 Blocked bank accounts for student visas

-You can prove in the visa application procedure that you have sufficient financial means, for example in order to demonstrate that you are able to meet your living costs, with a blocked bank account.
+You can prove in the visa application procedure that you have sufficient financial means, for example in order to demonstrate that you are able to meet your living costs, with a blocked bank account (Sperrkonto).
 You can choose yourself where to set up your blocked account.
-Providers who currently offer blocked accounts throughout Germany can be found at the Website of the Foreign Office.
+Feel free to carry out a search on the internet using the keywords "Blocked account" or "Sperrkonto".

 Have a good trip!
 Information for visa holders